xboix/frivolous_dnns/README.md

 python pkl2csv_robustness.py
 ```

-Then to plot the accuracy, prunability, and redundancy of these networks as a function of width factor, run the notebook ```plot_accuracy.ipynb```.
+Finally, to plot the accuracy, prunability, and redundancy of these networks as a function of width factor, run the notebook ```plot_accuracy.ipynb```.